by Host Autopsy Editorial

 SSL (technically TLS) encrypts the connection between your visitors and your server.
 Without it:

-• Chrome shows "Not Secure" in the address bar
+• Chrome shows "Not Secure" in the address bar — immediately eroding visitor trust

-• Google penalizes your search rankings
+• Google penalizes your search rankings — HTTPS has been a ranking signal since 2014

-• Forms and payment data are sent in plain text
+• Forms and payment data are sent in plain text — visible to anyone on the network

 Types of SSL Certificates